-How does IMPACT support my growth?
+How does IMPACT promote reflection and support my growth?

 The primary purpose of IMPACT is to help you become more effective in your work.
 Our commitment to continuous learning applies not only to our students, but to you as well.
 IMPACT supports your growth by: